HukumaBob/gie_ann/README.md

-Sure, here's the translated and formatted plan in Markdown:

----

 # Plan for Developing a Program to Recognize Gastrointestinal Tract Sections Based on Endoscopic Images

 ## Stage 1: Task Definition and Data Collection